IS&T offers lynda.com’s online training free of charge to MIT students, faculty, and staff.

 Each course is taught by an industry expert and consists of multiple short videos which can be watched and replayed at any time.

 Each MIT student, faculty, and staff has their own individual profile on lynda.com.
 Arriving at the home page, you will be greeted by name.
 From the My Training menu option, you can:

 - View your lynda.com history at the course and module level.
 History goes back to January 2012.

 - Bookmark courses and modules of interest.

 - Receive, print, and email a Certificate of Completion for any course you have viewed in its entirety.

 To access lynda.com, you will need:

-- Kerberos ID and Password.
+- A Kerberos ID and password.
 An MIT certificate installed on your system makes it easier to access lynda.com, but is not required.

-- In addition, you will need an Internet connection with sufficient bandwidth.
-Most of the videos will download best with a downstream bandwidth of at least 100Kbps or higher.
-For some of the larger videos (10mb+) such as the Creative Inspiration titles, we recommend a downstream bandwidth of at least 1,000Kbps or higher for smoothest playback.
+- An Internet connection with bandwidth of 100Kbps or higher.
+For some of the larger videos (10mb+), we recommend a downstream bandwidth of at least 1,000Kbps or higher.